Problem: Penetrating Damp

 The indispensible companion to our Quikpoint pointing gun, with Kingfisher's pointing solution you have the answer to the age-old problem of crumbling, cracking mortar allowing damp penetration.
 When mixed with Kingfisher Pointing Mortar or conventiona

-The combination of fine silica sand and dyes produces an exceptionally workable mortar bead and the finished product is a wall or property enhanced by rich consistent colour.
+The combination of fine silica sand and dyes produces a waterproof pointing mortar that offers an exceptionally workable mortar bead.
+The finished product when using this coloured mortar for pointing is a wall or property enhanced by rich consistent colour.

-Extreme Climate ONE COAT water seal is a breathable brick sealer that stops penetrating damp using the latest fluorocarbon technology.
-This ensures that we supply simply the best performing water sealant for brickwork, sandstone and slate.
+Part of our brick waterproofing products, Extreme Climate ONE COAT water sealant for brick walls stops penetrating damp using the latest fluorocarbon technology.
+It is simply one of the best performing (100% breathable) brick and stone sealer available today.